margae-knox/margae-knox.github.io/_pages/publications.md

 ### Maslach burnout inventory and a self-defined, single-item burnout measure produce different clinician and staff burnout estimates

 Burnout is a pervasive concern across healthcare professions.
 In this paper, we identify how two common burnout measurements yield starkly different results.
 For example, among the same respondents, 52% of clinicians were burned out based on the Maslach Burnout Inventory compared to 29% based on a self-defined, single-item question.
 Both measures demonstrate concurrent validity however they are not interchangeable.
-These findings are important for researchers, health systems, and leaders working to evaluate and improve burnout in their own settings and who want to compare results across settings.
+These findings are important for researchers, health systems, and leaders working to improve burnout in their own settings and who want to compare results across settings.

 <i>Recommended citation:</i> Knox, M., Willard-Grace, R., Huang, B., & Grumbach, K. (2018).
 "Maslach burnout inventory and a self-defined, single-item burnout measure produce different clinician and staff burnout estimates." <i>Journal of General Internal Medicine</i>.
 33(8), 1344-1351.